 Helga blonde braids has beads dotted all over the hat, gold floss on her gloves and hat brim and tying her braids.
 See the invisible tassel knot tutorial here.

 Sven redbeard has a single line of beads adorning the brim.
-To get the yarn curly I wrapped cotton blend yarn (lion brand jeans yarn) around a 1″ diameter glass then mist with water and leave it for several days.
+To get the yarn curly I wrapped lion brand jeans yarn (try a cat 3 yarn or a thin cat 4 yarn) around a 1″ diameter glass (or a prescription container) then mist with water and leave it to dry like setting curls.
+See my post on how to read a yarn label.

 Finishing your gnome